 Caffeine has a variety of health benefits that come from its interaction with neurotransmitters in your brain.
 Some acute effects include improved focus, increased alertness, a general boost to cognitive function, and enhanced short-term memory.
 There is also mounting evidence that coffee – and instant coffee – contain enough caffeine to provide neuroprotective effects that combat degenerative mental diseases like Alzheimer’s and dementia.

 Liver health has also been linked with caffeine consumption, and some studies indicate that drinking a few cups of coffee per day can reduce your risk of developing certain types of diabetes.

 Coffee is also packed with antioxidants and nutrients that have various health benefits and provide some protection against common forms of cancer.
 Instant coffee contains all the same antioxidants, so you don’t have to worry about missing out if you prefer it to regular coffee.

-The bottom line is instant coffee is basically identical to regular coffee with respect to your health.
+The bottom line is that when it comes to whether or not instant coffee is bad for you, know that it’s basically identical to regular coffee with respect to your health.
 Caffeine has numerous positive effects on brain health and also provides instantaneous boosts to your cognitive function, mood, and focus.